brightertiger/notes/notes/general/gen-05-clustering.md

     -   Minimize Distortion
         -   Use a validation dataset
         -   Select the parameter that minimizes distortion on validation
-        -   But usually it descreases monotonically with number of clusters
+        -   But usually it decreases monotonically with number of clusters
     -   Elbow method
         -   Rate at which distortion goes down with number of clusters
-    -   Silhoutte Coefficient
+    -   Silhouette Coefficient
         -   How similar object is to it's own cluster compared to other clusters
         -   Measures Compactness
         -   Given data point i